ava-labs/teleporter/contracts/validator-manager/README.md

 ### Exiting the Validator Set

 Validator exit is initiated with a call to `initializeEndValidation` on the Validator Manager contract.
 For PoS Validator Managers, a [`ValidationUptimeMessage`](#validationuptimemessage) Warp message may optionally be provided in order to calculate the staking rewards; otherwise the validator's uptime will be set to `0`.
-This proof may be requested from the P-Chain, which will provide it in a `ValidationUptimeMessage` Warp message.
+This proof may be requested directly from the Subnet, which will provide it in a `ValidationUptimeMessage` Warp message.
 Once `initializeEndValidation` is called, staking rewards cease accruing for PoS Validator Managers: the Validator Manager contract constructs a [`SetSubnetValidatorWeightMessage`](#setsubnetvalidatorweightmessage) Warp message, setting the weight to `0`.

 The `SetSubnetValidatorWeightMessage` is delivered to the P-Chain as the payload of a [`SetSubnetValidatorWeightTx`](https://github.com/avalanche-foundation/ACPs/tree/main/ACPs/77-reinventing-subnets#setsubnetvalidatorweighttx).
 The P-Chain acknowledges validator exit by signing a `SubnetValidatorRegistrationMessage` with `valid=0`, which is delivered to the Validator Manager by calling `completeEndValidation`.
 The validation is removed from the contract's state, and for PoS Validator Managers, staking rewards are disbursed and stake is returned.